Before you go, why not get a free pest control quote...

 Granary weevil is their common name, but in actuality, they are wheat weevils.
 These weevils are known for contaminating food stores.
 They prefer to eat grains and products such as corn, wheat, oats, macaroni, Kaffir seed, sorghum, buckwheat, and barley.
 This wide range of foods that they like to eat contributes to their ability to infest grocery stores and homes, as they start in places where these grains are stored and then travel through the supply chain within the infested products.

-Female granary weevils can lay up to 300 eggs at a time.
-She will eat a hole in a grain kernel, lay a single egg inside, and then seal it closed with a waxy substance.
+Female granary weevils can lay up to 300 eggs at a time; she will eat a hole in a grain kernel, lay a single egg inside, and then seal it closed with a waxy substance.
 In 14 days or less, the eggs will hatch.
-In the larvae stage, they will eat the meat of the grain from the inside until they are ready to pupate.
+In the larva stage, they will eat the meat of the grain from the inside until they are ready to pupate.

-The granary weevil larvae resemble a grub.
-They are white, legless, soft, and somewhat fleshy.
-As they mature, they will develop into pupae and eventually adults if the process isn't interrupted.
+The granary weevil larva resembles a grub; they are white, legless, soft, and somewhat fleshy; as they mature, they will develop into pupae and eventually adults if the process isn’t interrupted.

-Granary weevils are found wherever stored grains and wheat are found.
-They won't be found in the fields but will make their home in silos, warehouse, packaged foods, and your pantry.
-When they have infested a grain or wheat farm's stored products, they can be tough to eliminate.
+Granary weevils are found wherever grains and wheat are stored.
+They won’t be found in the fields but will make their home in silos, warehouse, packaged foods, and your pantry.
+When they have infested a grain or wheat farm’s stored products, they can be tough to eliminate.

 Taking preventative measures to avoid having issues with granary weevils invading your pantry is suggested.
 You will need to be sure that you have correctly stored your grains and other foods in your pantry to prevent weevils from gaining access to them.
 This includes using storage containers that are made specifically to prevent granary weevils and other insects from potentially infesting your pantry.